heymatthew/blag/content/posts/peer-to-peer-git.md

 3. setup a small read only local git server and pull between neighbours,
 4. or use some kind of highly available decentralised storage as an upstream like [ipfs git][4].

 I feel the easiest thing to do is just to run that read only git option #3.
-And it's not that hard either, you just need a git alias to run in a shel, and your neighbour to configure and pull from you.
+And it's not that hard either, you just need a git alias to run in a shell, and your neighbour to configure and pull from you.

 # Setting up your repo